SWoto/OutOfSight/README.md

    ```

 **Run Docker Compose**:
+The second command of each block shows how to specify the compose file to be run.
 ```
 docker compose up
+docker compose -f docker-compose.yml up
 ```
 or
 ```
 docker compose up --build
+docker compose -f docker-compose.yml up --build
 ```
 to force building the containers.